WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 Jumping no longer has accelerated rising momentum, matching the momentum from previous games.

-## Short Hop Aerial Macro

-No longer forces a short hop.
-Release the jump button to perform a Short Hop, or hold it to Full Hop.

 ## Shield

 * It is now possible to Shield during Dash and Back Dash (Ryu/Ken/Terry/Kazuya).